GeorgeMcGinn/QB64-QB64pe-VSCode-Extension/README.md

 ## Known Issues

 1. Using this extension will disable all other extensions.
 So if you have in your project .json or .md files, the colors used for this extension will be applied to them.
 For markdowm (.md) and C++ (.cpp, .h) files, no highlighting will be done.
-I can add this in the next release if desired.
+I can add this in a future release if desired.

 ## Release Notes

 ### 1.0.0 - Initial release of QB64/QB64PE Language Support
   - Syntax highlighting for QB64/QB64PE
   - Custom dark theme
-  - Language configuration

 ## Usage